Largest domain registrars in the World

 Also, the fact that most domain registrars put the same claims on their site, saying that their services are like no other, only makes it harder for you to make a choice.
 That is why in this article, we will give you the facts about the largest domain registrars in the world.
 Who they are, how big they are, how long have they been in business, what they have to offer, and how much are they charging for that offer.

 When doing research for this article, we noticed that one registrar always seemed to be in first place on all the lists for the largest domain registrars in the world, and that was GoDaddy.
-GoDaddy was founded 23 years ago, and as of September 2019 has around 78 million registered domains.
+GoDaddy was founded 23 years ago, and as of July 2022 has over 84 million registered domains.
 In 2005, GoDaddy became the largest domain registrar, and in 2018 it became the biggest web host in the world.
 GoDaddy owes its popularity largely to the selection of domain extensions it has, which includes the standard ones such as .com, .org, .co.uk, and the more creative ones like .space, .buzz, .app.

 GoDaddy domains are divided into 763 categories, with some of those categories containing hundreds of domain name options and new domains constantly being made available.
 In the future, GoDaddy plans on adding non-English domain names, even in languages like Arabic, Chinese, and Cyrillic based languages.

 There is also an option to do pre-registration for domains that will be open to purchase soon.
 The pre-registering is done by submitting an application, after which GoDaddy will try to get you your desired domain.
 In case they don’t, you will receive a refund for the pre-registration.